rolehippie/starship/README.md

 ### starship_install_directory

-Directory in which to install the Starship binary
+Directory in which to install the binary

 #### Default value